ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 `wc` is the bash program that counts things.
 With the `-l` option, we tell `wc` to count the number of lines. `*.txt` uses the wildcard operator, `*`, to find all files that end in `.txt`, that is, the three files you created in the previous question.
 So, `wc -l *.txt` counts the number of lines in all files that end in `.txt`.
 Note, it is implicit in the way this `wc` command is structured that `wc` will only look for matches in the current directory.

 We then pipe the output of `wc` to the `sort` command, to have it sort by line number.
-In the `wc -l *.txt > lines.txt | sort lines.txt` solution, we have an intermediary step of writing the line numbers to a file called `lines.txt`
+In the `wc -l *.txt > lines.txt | sort lines.txt` solution, we have an intermediary step of writing the line numbers to a file called `lines.txt`.

+***

 </details>